awsdocs/aws-freertos-docs/doc_source/getting_started_mch.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have the Microchip Curiosity PIC32MZEF bundle, you can purchase one from [Microchip](http://www.microchipdirect.com/product/search/all/dm320104-BNDL)\.
+If you do not have the Microchip Curiosity PIC32MZEF bundle, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANscUAH/Curiosity-PIC32MZ-EF-Amazon-FreeRTOS-Bundle)\.
 You need the following items:
 + [MikroElectronika USB UART Click Board](https://www.mikroe.com/usb-uart-click)
 + [RJ\-11 to ICSP Adapter](https://www.microchipdirect.com/product/search/all/ac164110)
 + [MPLAB ICD 4 In\-Circuit Debugger](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=DV164045)